jamescarson3/ctls2017/docs/intro_to_linux_04.md

 ```
 $ ls
-IntroToLinux.tar
+IntroToLinuxHPC.tar
-$ tar -xvf IntroToLinux.tar
+$ tar -xvf IntroToLinuxHPC.tar
 ```

-In the first exercise, we have a file called `websters.txt`.
+In the first lab (`Lab01`), we have a file called `websters.txt`.
 This a list of all the words in Websters Dictionary.
 But how can we see the contents of the file?

 ```
-$ cd IntroToLinux
+$ cd IntroToLinuxHPC
 $ cd Lab01
 $ pwd
-/home1/03439/wallen/IntroToLinux/Lab01
+/home1/03439/wallen/IntroToLinuxHPC/Lab01
 $ ls
 README websters.txt
 ```